Truman Medical Centers

 - Family Care Safety Registry

-Interns must also pass an initial employment drug screen and verity the following occupational health requirements:
+Interns must also pass an initial employment drug screen and verify the following occupational health requirements:

 - Measles, Mumps, Rubella